-Our Engineering programs in the Las Vegas region are huge on fun!
-Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
-Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
+Our Engineering programs in the Las Vegas region are designed for big time fun!
+Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
+Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
 Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.

-Our Engineering courses in the Las Vegas region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
-Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼
+Beyond being big on fun, our Engineering programs in the Las Vegas region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
+Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼

 Our Engineering courses in the Las Vegas region feature:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.

 - STEM-based learning that focuses on teaching valuable 21st century skills.